kluete/lxUtils/README.md

 ## Examples

 There are UI integration examples for [JUCE](http://www.juce.com) and [wxWidgets](http://www.wxwidgets.org), respectively.
 The single-source app generates logs from different threads, displays them in color, and dynamically toggles filtering.
-A secondary file log target is created upstream.
+A file log target is also created upstream.

 Binaries build for Clang/libc++ and g++ 4.9.1 with libstdc++.